aemdur/March2020/README.md

   - A searchable spreadsheet of US Asset Brokers created via pull request from SEC EDGAR website with embedded VBA to remove blank rows from Excel spreadsheets.

-  - some samples of SQL and R code written and annotated towards the completion of my BI Certificate at UCSD Extension.